khanson679/kilobyteofhelium.net/posts/2022/reflections-on-personality.md

 # Extroversion

-The fundamental characteristic of extroversion is *sensitivity to stimulation*.
+The fundamental characteristic of extroversion is sensitivity to stimulation.

 Extroverts need a lot of stimulation.
-This is why they are stereotypically adventurous, thrill-seeking, and above all, *sociable*.
+This is why they are stereotypically adventurous, thrill-seeking, and above all, sociable.
 Humans are social creatures, so social interaction is a particularly good way for extroverts to get their stimulation fix.

 Introverts, naturally, are the opposite.